-You should also surround yourself with a team of experts, including a professional business broker or agent, that help guide you along the way.
-There are many myths associated with the process of selling your business and some of them can actually cause deals to fall through.
+You should also surround yourself with a team of experts when selling a small business, including a professional intermediary, consultant, or advisor, that help guide you along the way.
+There are many myths associated with the process of selling a small to mid-sized business and some of them can actually cause deals to fall through.

 Don't let your sale be comprised, be aware of these common misconceptions related to the process of selling your business.

 Myth #1 - Lenders aren't lending so I will have a difficult time selling my business

 While it is true that the scope of business purchase financing has changed, lenders are still granting loans to qualified buyers.
 The key to a buyer getting a loan is preparation.
 I work with many sellers to pre-qualify their business in our ProSell Program (this expedites the sale of many business sales and opens the door to many more potential buyers) - we have lending institutions go down as low as $25,000 (and up to $500,000) for fast non SBA financing.
 As the seller, there are several things you can do to help with the process, which I'll discuss in myth #2.

 Myth #2 - It is the Buyers responsibility to deal with business purchase financing